University-of-Texas-at-Dallas-Education/.github/profile/README.md

 ### 3. Configure Serverless Framework Variables

 - After applying Terraform configurations, save the outputs from the Terraform state.
 These will be used in the variables needed for the Serverless Framework deployment.
-- Create and configure a `amplify-genai-backend/var/<env>-var.yml` file using the values from the Terraform outputs.
-Use `amplify-genai-backend/<env>-var.yml-example` as a reference for the required format and variables.
-You will need to configure all variables in the `amplify-lambda` section.
+- Create and configure a `CometAI-genai-backend/var/<env>-var.yml` file using the values from the Terraform outputs.
+Use `CometAI-genai-backend/<env>-var.yml-example` as a reference for the required format and variables.
+You will need to configure all variables in the `CometAI-lambda` section.
 The reference sample includes comments to denote which variable from the Terraform outputs are to be used.

 ### 4. Backend Package Installation

-- Install the necessary Serverless plugins by running the following commands in the `amplify-genai-backend` directory:
+- Install the necessary Serverless plugins by running the following commands in the `CometAI-genai-backend` directory:

   ```sh
   npm install
   ```

-- For the JavaScript dependencies, navigate to the `amplify-genai-backend/amplify-lambda-js` directory and run `npm install` to install the necessary Node.js packages.
+- For the JavaScript dependencies, navigate to the `CometAI-genai-backend/CometAI-lambda-js` directory and run `npm install` to install the necessary Node.js packages.

 ### 5. Deploy Serverless Backend Services

-- To deploy the Python 3.11 backend services using the Serverless Framework, navigate to the `amplify-genai-backend` directory.
+- To deploy the Python 3.11 backend services using the Serverless Framework, navigate to the `CometAI-genai-backend` directory.
 - Deploy all backend lambdas by running the following commands:

   ```sh